Government to partner private investors in addressing water shortages in Tamale | Ghana News Agency

 By Kekeli K. Blamey

 Sogakope (V/R), Oct.
-03, GNA – Dr Freda Prempeh, the Minister for Sanitation and Water Resources, says the Government is considering engaging few private investors, in addressing issues of safe water shortage in Tamale in the Northern Region.
+4, GNA – Dr Freda Prempeh, Minister for Sanitation and Water Resources, says government is considering engaging few private investors for support in addressing issues of safe water shortage in Tamale in the Northern Region.

-She revealed that the people in the area had been faced with a shortage of potable water for some past months now and the situation had led to the migration of many from Tamale.
+She revealed that the people in the area had been faced with a shortage of safe water for some past months.

-Dr Prempeh made the remarks at Sogakope during a stakeholder engagement with Directors from the Ghana Water Company, Water Resources Commission, and the Catholic Relief Services, to map out measures to fix shortage crisis in Tamale.
+Dr Prempeh made the remarks at Sogakope during a stakeholder engagement with Directors from the Ghana Water Company, Water Resources Commission, and the Catholic Relief Services to map out measures in clamping down on water shortage crisis in Tamale.

-The engagement was also aimed at getting enough funds to run the initiative following several protests by the people of the area in their quest for safe water.
+The engagement was also aimed at getting enough funds to run the initiative following protests by the people of the area in the quest for safe water.

-Dr Prempeh said government would take stringent measures to resolve the situation but would need the support of the private investors.
+Dr Prempeh said the government would take stringent measures to clamp down on the situation but would however need the support of private investors.

-“Government is aware of what our people are going through in Tamale, and that is why we are here to deliberate on how we can help our people,” Dr Prempeh said.
+“Government is aware of what our people are going through in Tamale and that is why we are here to deliberate on how we can help our people.”

-She added: “We all know that water is life so, we need to do something urgently for the people of Tamale to get safe water.”
+She said, “we all know that water is life so, we need to do something urgently for the people of Tamale to get safe water.”

-Dr Prempeh said government just needed the financial muscle fully tackle the water shortage and if realised, the issue would be a thing of the past.
+Dr Prempeh said the government needed financial muscle to tackle the water shortage and if realised, the issue would be outdated.

 She appreciated the efforts of the Catholic Relief Services for stepping in with the hope that other private investors would join in executing the task.

-Mr Daniel Mumuni, the Country Director of Catholic Relief Services (CRS), said they were poised to supporting the fight against the perennial water crisis in Tamale.
+Mr Daniel Mumuni, Country Director of Catholic Relief Services (CRS), said they were poised to fighting perennial water crisis in Tamale.

 She said there was the need to dredge the White Volta Basin which was the source of water for the Ghana Water Company in Tamale.

 “Our commitment is unwavering when it comes to ensuring the well-being of our citizens.
-Water is a fundamental right, and we are mobilising all available resources to rectify the deficiencies,” she said.
+Water is a fundamental right, and we are mobilising all available resources to rectify the deficiencies.”

-The partnership between government entities and private investors signified a landmark collaboration, promising to revolutionise the water supply landscape in Tamale.
+The partnership between government entities and private investors signifies a landmark collaboration, promising to revolutionize the water supply landscape in Tamale.

 GNA